sap-tutorials/Tutorials/tutorials/xsa-create-user-provided-anonymous-service/xsa-create-user-provided-anonymous-service.md

 ---
-title: SAP HANA XS Advanced, create a user-provided anonymous service for SAP HANA database Schemas
+title: SAP HANA XS Advanced, Access a classic schema from an HDI container
-description: Access a classic or plain schema from an HDI container
+description: Create a user-provided service to access data from a plain or replicated schema from an HDI container
 auto_validation: true
 primary_tag: products>sap-hana
 tags: [  tutorial>beginner, products>sap-hana, products>sap-hana\,-express-edition, products>sap-web-ide ]